jazmichaelking/mastodon-near-me/README.md

 # mastodon-near-me
 A visual map of active community Mastodon or compatible providers that operate primarily in or are targeted to a locality, region, city, or language.

+ ## Map
+The interactive map of the available servers is maintained at https://mastodon-near.me

 ## Purpose
 Onboarding to Mastodon requires a judgement call about which server to join and can cause confusion.
 The map is intended to showcase existing local service providers with a built-in local membership as a way to inspire confidence in the choice of server.